What Are Porcelain Veneers?

 What Type of Veneer is Right for Me?

 Composite veneers are a good choice for those seeking a lower cost and fewer appointments.
 Composites also allow for less alteration to your natural tooth structure.
 Porcelain veneers offer better strength, durability and life-like appearance than composites.
-When you decide you want veneers, Dr. Tanner will meet with you to discuss which type of veneer will best meet your needs.
+When you decide you want veneers, Dr. Ross will meet with you to discuss which type of veneer will best meet your needs.

 To schedule an appointment, call us at our office today.